tetratelabs/istio-0to60/docs/environment.md

 1. Killercoda:  If you prefer to do away with having to setup your own Kubernetes environment, Killercoda offers a simple browser-based interactive environment.
 The Istio 0 to 60 scenarios have been ported to Killercoda and can be launched from [here](https://killercoda.com/eitansuez/).

-    If you choose this option, please disregard the remaining instructions below.
+    If you choose this option, please disregard this page's remaining instructions.

+1. Local:  Yet another option is to run a Kubernetes cluster on your local machine using Minikube, Kind, or similar tooling.
+This option entails minimum resource (cpu and memory) requirements *and* you will need to ensure that ingress to loadbalancer-type services functions.
+Here is a recipe for creating a local Kubernetes cluster with [k3d](https://k3d.io/):

+    ```shell
+    k3d cluster create my-istio-cluster \
+        --api-port 6443 \
+        --k3s-arg "--disable=traefik@server:0" \
+        --port 80:80@loadbalancer \
+        --port 443:443@loadbalancer
+    ```

 Be sure to: